ariessa/calculate_profit_and_loss_frontend/README.md

 # Calculate Profit and Loss - Frontend

-Calculate the profit and loss (PnL) of a wallet address that holds xAVAX tokens.
+A frontend app that calculates and displays the Profit and Loss (PnL) of a wallet address holding xAVAX tokens on the Avalanche C-Chain.
+It queries a backend API to fetch transaction history and PnL breakdown.

 <br />